skatenewyorkcity/algorithmsInC/README.md

-# algorithmsInJava
+# algorithmsInC
-Algorithms in Java
+Algorithms in C